Tag

 TikTok

-Tik Tok is one of the most popular video creation sites where you get loads of tools to create short videos.
+Tik Tok is one of the most popular creation sites where you get loads of tools to create short videos.
 It has been a great competition to Instagram and looking at which Instagram recently launched the reels section.
 TikTok has more than 289 million monthly active users which in comparison to one billion of Instagram is less, but it has been giving great competition.

 Though the platform is banned in India due to some privacy issues.
 This can also be the reason for the lesser number of active users.
 This alternative to Instagram offers many unique features which you might like.
-Some of the features are a duet, AR filters, and in-library music.
+Some of the features are a duet, AR filters, and in-library .
 The platform has recently added the DM feature which makes it more convenient for the users in communicating with other creators.

 Download Now